kstenerud/concise-encoding/cte-specification.md

 Whitespace (including "leading" whitespace) is also read verbatim.
           For example, this line really is indented 10 spaces.

-After a verbatim sequence, normal processing resumes, so '  ' and such are interpreted.
+Normal processing resumes after the terminator, so '
+' and such are interpreted.
 ```